Understanding Life Insurance Policy Lapse

 - Contact your insurer immediately to confirm eligibility and requirements

-- Complete health questionnaire or schedule medical exam if needed
+- Complete the health questionnaire or schedule a medical exam if needed

-- Calculate total amount due including premiums and interest
+- Calculate the total amount due including premiums and interest

-- Submit application with payment and supporting documentation
+- Submit the application with payment and supporting documentation

 Lapse vs. Surrender: Understanding Your Options